-ADDRESSING POOR PARENTING AND EXPECTATIONS OF DEVELOPMENTALLY APPROPRIATE BEHAVIOR expected to follow rules and treat others with respect.
+ADDRESSING POOR PARENTING AND EXPECTATIONS OF DEVELOPMENTALLY APPROPRIATE BEHAVIOR

+Therapy is structured to require children to exhibit behavior that would normally be expected of a child the same age, in any setting where the child is expected to follow rules and treat others with respect.
 This may require giving directions to parents as to the best ways to promote the child's cooperation.
-Therapists should instruct parents to exercise parenting skills 565 designed to enhance the child's autonomy and to practice skill-building techniques used in the course of treatment.
+Therapists should instruct parents to exercise parenting skills designed to enhance the child's independence, and to practice skill-building techniques used in the course of treatment.
 For example, a 3-year-old is expected to walk into the session rather than be carried by an adult, unless the child needs physical assistance from the parent.
-These parent-child interactions will provide data regarding the quality of the parenting and the child's responsiveness to each parent's style.
+These parent-child interactions will provide data regarding the quality of the parenting and the child's responses to each parent's style.
 Therapists should also teach parents to make careful observations and consider a variety of possibilities before placing blame on the other parent.
 Patterns of poor parenting may arise from a variety of sources, some of which are addressed in the following section.